deegree/deegree3/CONTRIB.md

 - Jens Fitzke (lat/lon), Chair
 - Prof. Dr. Klaus Greve (Bonn University)

-Contact: You may contact the PSC via email: <psc AT SPAMFREE deegree DOT org>.
-There is also an issue tracker for the PSC, for the organisational side of the deegree project.
+Contact: You may contact the PSC via email: `psc AT SPAMFREE deegree DOT org`.

 Responsibilities of the PSC include:

 - formalization of affiliation with external entities such as OSGeo
 - project sponsorship
+- legal aspects

 Membership: The PSC is made up of individuals consisting of Committers and prominent members of the deegree user community.
 There is no set number of members for the PSC although the initial desire is to set the membership at a maximum of 10.

-#### Adding Members
+### Adding Members

 Any member of the deegree-devel mailing list may nominate someone for committee membership at any time.
 Only existing committee members may vote on new members.
 Nominees must receive a majority vote from existing members to be added to the committee.

-#### Stepping Down
+### Stepping Down

 If for any reason a committee member is not able to fully participate then they certainly are free to step down.
 If a member is not active (e.g. no voting, no email participation) for a period of two months then the committee reserves the right to seek nominations to fill that position.
 Should that person become active again (hey, it happens) then they would certainly be welcome, but would require a nomination.

 ### Access to technical infrastructure components

 The technical infrastructure of the deegree initiative is described in [Infrastructure](https://github.com/deegree/deegree3/wiki/Infrastructure).

-If a member of the initiative needs access to one of the infrastructure components, the TMC decides upon tracker request and updates the respective list in Infrastructure.
+If a member of the initiative needs access to one of the infrastructure components, the TMC decides upon tracker request and provides access to the Infrastructure.

 #### Ownership of github organisation and projects